Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ---

 ## Step 2: Setup
-### Downloading RStudio
+### Downloading R
-Users can find and download RStudio Desktop at [https://www.rstudio.com](https://www.rstudio.com/products/rstudio/download/#download).
+Users can find and download R Desktop at [https://www.r-project.org/](https://mirror.las.iastate.edu/CRAN/).

 ### Loading Mizzou 3D SPinE
 Once the users open RStudio, it should appear like this (Figure 2):